Planet Hollywood

 Planet Hollywood International Inc. (stylized as planet Hollywood, planet Hollywood observatory and ph) is a themed restaurant chain inspired by the popular portrayal of Hollywood.
 The company is owned by Earl Enterprises corporation.
 Earl Enterprises was founded by Robert Earl.

-It was launched in New York City on October 22, 1991, with the backing of Hollywood stars Sylvester Stallone, Arnold Schwarzenegger and Bruce Willis.
-The actors recruited were paid for their appearances and endorsements through an employee stock ownership plan.
-Further celebrity endorsement included actors Demi Moore, Whoopi Goldberg, Jean-Claude Van Damme, Don Johnson, Cindy Crawford, Melanie Griffith, Tom Arnold, Wesley Snipes, and Danny Glover; director John Hughes; and comedian Roseanne Barr; and singer-songwriter Ringo Starr.
+It was launched in New York City on October 22, 1991, with the backing of Hollywood stars Sylvester Stallone, Bruce Willis, Demi Moore, and Arnold Schwarzenegger.
+The recruited actors were paid for their appearances and endorsements through an employee stock ownership plan.
+Further celebrity endorsement included actors Whoopi Goldberg, Jean-Claude Van Damme, Don Johnson, Cindy Crawford, Melanie Griffith, Tom Arnold, Wesley Snipes, and Danny Glover; director John Hughes; and comedian Roseanne Barr.

+At its '90s peak, Planet Hollywood operated more than 60 worldwide locations.
+After financial problems, the company filed for bankruptcy in October 1999.
+The restructuring plan left the company with 35 locations in 2001 and their numbers continued to decline.
+As of May 2025, there are three restaurants and five hotels operating.

 Background

 Robert Earl had a history of opening theme-restaurants first in Britain (1970s) and in Orlando, Florida.
 In 1987, he sold this restaurant group (President Entertainments; 70 restaurants) to a larger company, Pleasurama PLC.
 For Pleasurama, Earl acquired control of Hard Rock Cafe International (eastern rights company) from co-founder Isaac Tigrett then in 1989 named as chief executive of the company.
 At the end of 1989, Mecca Leisure acquired Pleasurama.
 Mecca was then purchased by the Rank Organisation in 1990.
 While expanding Hard Rock Cafe from seven to 20 locations over the next two years, Earl met Bryan Kestner, with whom he had a shared vision of music, movies, and sports transcending language and other barriers.